-Background water samples were grabbed by hand in 1-L narrow-mouth bottles from a 0.75-inch sampling port located 198-inches upstream of the sediment auger feeder.
-The sampling port was controlled manually by a ball valve that was opened approximately 0.5 seconds prior to sampling to purge any collected sediment (Figure 8).
+Background water samples were grabbed by hand in 1-L narrow-mouth bottles from a 0.75-inch sampling port located 198-inches (16.5 ft) upstream of the sediment auger feeder.
+The sampling port was controlled manually by a ball valve that was opened approximately 0.5 second prior to sampling to purge any collected sediment (Figure 8).

-Effluent samples were also collected by hand by sweeping a wide-mouth 1-L bottle through the stream of freely discharging effluent flow such that the jar was full after a single pass (Figure 9).
+Effluent samples were also collected manually by sweeping a wide-mouth 1-L bottle through the stream of freely discharging effluent flow such that the jar was full after a single pass (Figure 9).
 Draw-down effluent samples were also collected by the same sampling method.

 Sediment feed rate samples were collected during each test run at the spout of the Acrison screw feeder in 500 mL jars.
-The jar was held in the stream of freely discharging sediment flow for a duration of 1 minute (Figure 10) since at the target loading rate the collection interval of one minute was achieved before a volume of 0.1 liter.
+The jar was held in the stream of freely discharging sediment flow for a duration of 1 minute (Figure 10).
+All feed rate samples were collected for 1-minute since it was a shorter interval than was required to collect samples >0.1L.